Boot.dev Blog ยป Javascript ยป 19 Simple JavaScript Projects for Beginners [2023 Updated]

 Scrimba has a great list of JS projects, my favorite is their suggestion to clone the Google homepage!
 It’s not too hard and it’s something you can get started on with just a basic knowledge of HTML, CSS, and JavaScript.
 You can check that out here.

-These seventeen JavaScript projects for beginners are a good place to start
+These JavaScript projects are a good place for beginners to start 🔗

-JavaScript is an amazing language to learn, whether you’re a beginner programmer or a seasoned coating better end.
+JavaScript is an amazing language to learn, whether you’re a beginner programmer or a seasoned coding veteran.
 As the internet plays a bigger role in our lives, the foundations that it is built on are remarkably interesting to learn about.
-These projects allow you to look a little bit behind the curtain, and learn about the websites you look at every single day.
+These projects allow you to look a little bit behind the curtain, and learn more about the websites you look at every single day.

 These great JavaScript practice projects can all be tricky to do.
 I’m not going to pretend they’re simple, but that’s what makes them so great.
 When you complete this project, you’ll have built something you’re proud of.
 There’s no better feeling in the world.